 NOTIFICATION BENEFICIARIES TEAM

-Justine Traynor is being recognized for his efforts to transform the Social Security Administration’s constituent engagement through notices, one of the agency’s largest communications channels with the public.
+Justine Traynor is being recognized for her efforts to transform the Social Security Administration’s constituent engagement through notices, one of the agency’s largest communications channels with the public.
 She has done so by developing a data-driven plan to ensure transformation success, going the extra mile to learn from the private sector and peer agencies about the best way to effect change, and leveraging technologies that are innovative to SSA.
 Her work has resulted in a modernized notices system that is shifting the agency from paper-based delivery of millions of forms to an online delivery system that was developed with consumer preferences and usage as key inputs.
 In addition to an improved customer experience, Justine’s work is reducing the notices burden by streamlining the number of field offices involved in common constituent communications, and providing an overall improvement in notice consistency, traceability and accessibility—improving constituents’ experiences in engaging with the agency, as a result.
 Finally, Justine’s leadership of the agency’s notice digitization has increased the security of constituent data by moving it into a more secure channel over which the agency has more direct control.

 Justine’s leadership of SSA’s Communications Domain has targeted improving SSA’s ability to connect with, educate, and respond to the public’s needs through multiple channels (i.e., by mail, as well as via digital channels).
 The scale of the domain is tremendous and Justine has tackled the large scope and complexity of the domain successfully.
 For context, SSA mails more than 250 million paper notices a year——a process that involves more than 1400 offices, thousands of notice types, and the use of hundreds of legacy applications.
 Maintaining these diverse systems is labor intensive and inefficient.
 Justine has harnessed the necessary data and expertise to assess and map out this domain’s transformation to ensure SSA can more fully meet the needs of users who prefer more modern and digital communication methods.